confluentinc/examples/ccloud/docs/beginner-cloud.rst

 Create a new service account with an API key/secret pair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Run the following commmand to create a new service account:
+Run the following command to create a new service account:

    .. code-block:: bash